Meeco/docs/guides/portal-tutorials/tenant-administrators/onboard-to-a-tenancy.md

 - A reminder to use your existing login details

 After clicking on the _Portal Login_ URL, you will be presented with the SVX login screen.
 Enter your email address as your username and your password.
 Click _Log in_ to continue to the SVX Portal.
 You will land on the Tenant selection screen.
 Click on your Tenant or Organisation to navigate to the associated Dashboard.

+> **Note**
+> If you are joining an Organisation you will be asked to either set up or enter the Organisation's Passphrase.
+For more information, see the [Onboarding and Organisation Setup](../organisation-administrators/onboarding-and-organisation-setup.md) tutorial.

 <p align="center">
 <img align="center" src="/.gitbook/assets/TA_27_Onboard_To_A_Tenancy_Existing_User.gif" alt="How to onboard to a Tenancy as an existing user tutorial video." width="80%">